sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 Suppose checkout starts timing out during peak traffic.
 Metrics show the latency spike is isolated to one endpoint.
 Traces show most of the time is spent waiting on a database query.
 The query text has not changed, but the database plan has.

-Now you have mechanics.

 The service is not generically slow.
 One request path is issuing a query that scans far more rows than it used to.
 Under normal traffic, the query finishes slowly enough to be annoying but not slow enough to page anyone.
 Under peak traffic, it saturates the database connection pool and causes checkout requests to pile up.

 Ideally, you can reproduce the issue.
 Reproducing the same traffic level, data shape, or race condition turns a theory into something you can test.
-It lets you prove your fix works instead of deploying a change and hoping the alert stays quiet.

 But production failures are not always polite enough to be reproducible.
 Some depend on timing, traffic mix, bad data, cloud provider behavior, or a specific sequence of events that you may never recreate exactly.

-When you cannot reproduce the issue, you still need a clear enough explanation to make predictions.
+When that happens, the next best thing is a theory that makes predictions.
 What evidence should exist if your theory is correct?
 What metric should move?
 What log line should appear?
 What change should prevent the failure from happening again?

 That is the real goal of Phase 1: explain the failure well enough that your fix is not just a lucky guess.

-## Phase 2: Finding the Conditions
+## Phase 2: What made the failure possible

 Once you know how the system broke, ask why that failure was possible.

-A timeout is not the whole cause.
-A nil pointer dereference is not the whole cause.
-A panic is not the whole cause.
-Those are consequences.
-They are where the system finally admitted something had gone wrong.
+A timeout, nil pointer dereference, or panic is not the whole cause.
+It is where the system finally admitted something had gone wrong.

 The more useful question is: what conditions allowed this failure to happen?